USDA-REE-NASS/crop-sequence-boundaries/csb-project/README.md

 # Set up environment
 After git clone the repository to the local directory, you can set up CSB-project folder with following steps:
 1. Open command prompt and navigate to the CSB-project directory
-2. Set up folder directories and R environment for validation:
+2. Set up folder directories:

 	If bash is available:
 	1. Run `bash Setup_env.bash`